 Please report cancellations directly to the Tour Office as soon as possible.
 For groups that would like to reschedule, the Tour Office staff will do its best to make other arrangements.
 The more advance notice, the more options for rescheduling.

 If your school closes due to inclement weather on the day of your trip, please call the Tour Office as soon as possible.
 If the State House closes due to inclement weather, a staff member will call the contact person on your reservation.
 Under both circumstances, the Tour Office staff will do its best to find another date and time to reschedule your group.

 What is the security process?

 Older students and adults are to pass through a magnetometer.
 All bags, including lunches and backpacks, are subject to inspection and/or electronic screening and therefore are discouraged.
+All visitors must be temperature checked (less than 100.4°F), wear a face covering and maintain social distancing.
 Full security guidelines are sent as part of tour confirmation materials.